atakanteko/mn-challenge/README.md

 ### Controllers Folder
 The event handlers of routes are commonly referred to as controllers, and for this reason I have created a new controllers directory.
 All of the routes related to todos are now in the todos.js module under the controllers  directory.

+If the tests need to be able to modify the server's database, the situation immediately becomes more complicated.
+Ideally, the server's database should be the same each time we run the tests, so our tests can be reliably and easily repeatable.

+As with unit and integration tests, with E2E tests it is the best to empty the database and possibly format it before the tests are run.
+The challenge with E2E tests is that they do not have access to the database.

+The solution is to create API endpoints to the backend for the test.
+I create**testing.js** controller  and I can empty the database using these endpoints by adding this piece

+    const  router  =  require('express').Router()
+    const  Todo  =  require('../models/todo')

+    router.get('/reset',  async  (request,  response)  =>  {
+       await Todo.deleteMany({})
+       response.status(204).end()
+    })
+    module.exports  = router

+and add it to the backend only _if the application is run on test-mode_:

+    if  (process.env.NODE_ENV  ===  'test')  {
+      const  testingRouter  =  require('./controllers/testing')
+      app.use('/api/testing', testingRouter)
+    }

 ### Models Folder
 The responsibility of establishing the connection to the database has been given to the  _app.js_  module.
 The  _todo.js_  file under the  _models_  directory only defines the Mongoose schema for todos.